curl/everything-curl/project/security.md

 Security is a primary concern for us in the curl project.
 We take it seriously and we work hard on providing secure and safe implementations of all protocols and related code.
-As soon as we get knowledge about a security related problem or just a suspected problem, we deal with it and we will attempt to provide a fix and security notice no later than in the next pending release.
+As soon as we get knowledge about a security related problem or just a suspected problem, we deal with it and we attempt to provide a fix and security notice no later than in the next pending release.

 We use a responsible disclosure policy, meaning that we prefer to discuss and work on security fixes out of the public eye and we alert the vendors on the